 We reserve the right to block users, delete a post or restrict access to any SPPS official social media channel if any of the following guidelines are violated:

 An affiliated account cannot be created until first consulting with Samantha Rzeszut, Assistant Director, Communications and Marketing.
 If you would like to create a social media page on behalf of an SPPS organization, department or program, please contact Samantha at email@example.com with the following information:

 The Office of Communications will help you to get started and explain the expectations and guidelines of having an SPPS-related account.
 Keep in mind that maintaining an active social media account is very important---even when classes are not in session.

 Questions to ask yourself before creating an SPPS-related social media account:

 Reviewing the questions above can help you assess the need to create an account as well as refine account focus and messaging.
 A proactive review will help ensure on-point messaging and effective engagement for you and your audience.

-Any questions pertaining to this policy can be directed to Samantha Rzeszut, Assistant Director, Communications and Marketing, at firstname.lastname@example.org or 716-645-7789.
+Any questions pertaining to this policy can be directed to Samantha Nebelecky, Assistant Director, Office of Communications, at firstname.lastname@example.org or 716-645-7789.